malaka-jayatissa/staking_perf_tool/README.md

-Perf tool for staking enigine endpoints
+Perf tool for staking enigine endpoints and stats generation